2020 Festival Dates: March 3-5 and March 10-12

 The annual Secondary School Shakespeare Festival is open to students in grades 7-12 who attend school in the DC, Virginia, and Maryland metropolitan area.

-Students come to the Folger for most of a day and perform Shakespeare for each other.
+Students historically have come to the Folger for most of a day and perform Shakespeare for each other.
 Not a drama competition—or any kind of competition—the Festival magic is students sharing Shakespeare with one another.

 The Secondary School Shakespeare Festival is rooted in these deeply-held beliefs:

 - Shakespeare is a vibrant, passionate, human, hilarious, teachable, learnable, enjoyable playwright.

 - Every student can connect meaningfully with Shakespeare and should have the chance to do that here at the Folger!

 - Whether you are a 7th grader or a senior, in a school with no drama teacher or one with three, scared to death or in your element, Shakespeare is for YOU.
 And the Folger Shakespeare Library is, too.

 - Festival days are designed so that students are each other's audience.
 Watching five other scenes is as educational as performing your own.
 Scenes from different plays are scheduled each day, so the students can come away with an idea of the range and texture of Shakespeare's work.